Loomis, Sayles & Company

 DURATION

-Our Current View: We believe yields will decline across the globe as the disinflation trend continues and central banks remain on their rate cutting cycles.
+Our Current View: We expect yields to decline across the globe as the disinflation trend continues and central banks remain on their rate cutting cycles.
+Although low policy rates in Europe could converge toward neutral and fiscal concerns argue for more term premium.

-Interest differentials and Bank of Japan (BoJ) policy normalization could drive Japanese Government Bonds (JGB) yields higher, in our view.
+Interest differentials and Bank of Japan (BoJ) policy normalization could drive JGB yields higher, in our view.

 LOCAL EM MARKETS